jrwrodgers/Lipo-Monitor/README.md

 ### Screen 3
 + Storage Mode Checks
-+ Checks that the Lipo is above storage charge
++ Checks that the LiPo is above storage charge
 + Checks that the cells are balanced ahead of discharge
 + If all checks pass - countdown 5s before storage mode starts
 ![alt text](https://github.com/jrwrodgers/Lipo-Monitor/blob/master/images/Screen3_1.jpg "Screen3_checks")